Glenn Hughes (American singer): Biography

-He graduated in 1968 from Chaminade High School, and then attended Manhattan College, where he was initiated as a member of Phi Mu Alpha Sinfonia music fraternity in 1969.
-He was interested in motorcycles, and was working as a toll collector at the Brooklyn-Battery Tunnel when he responded to an advertisement by composer Jacques Morali seeking "macho" singers and dancers.
+He graduated in 1968 from Chaminade High School, and then attended Manhattan University, where he was initiated as a member of Phi Mu Alpha Sinfonia music fraternity in 1969.
+He was interested in motorcycles, and was working as a toll collector at the Brooklyn–Battery Tunnel when he responded to an advertisement by composer Jacques Morali seeking "macho" singers and dancers.
 Hughes and other members of the band were given a crash course in the synchronized dance choreography that later typified the group's live performances.